Do I need to submit the INDIVIDUAL International Travel Forms?

 Wake Forest University requires all Reynolda Campus faculty and staff traveling abroad on Wake Forest funds to complete the forms below.
 This includes all individuals who work on Reynolda Campus and who travel to any international conference or research site that is funded through Wake Forest.
 (If your grant is being handled through the WFU grants office, you must complete this process).
 Individuals must provide all required forms and information to the Center for Global Programs and Studies (GPS) before any funds for international travel will be disbursed by Wake Forest University.
 All required forms and information must be submitted to the Center for Global Programs and Studies at least one month before individual travel begins.

-WFU prohibits travel to countries where the U.S. Department of State has issued a travel warning unless prior approval has been obtained from GPS.
-A current list of travel warnings is available at http://travel.state.gov/.
-Faculty, staff and students may submit a request to travel to a country with a travel warning, but should be aware that such requests require additional time for review and that each application is considered on its own merits.
+WFU prohibits travel to countries where the U.S. Department of State has Travel Advisories of Level 3 (Reconsider Travel) and Level 4 (Do Not Travel) unless prior approval has been obtained from GPS.
+A current list of travel advisories is available at http://travel.state.gov/.
+Faculty, staff and students may submit a request to travel to a country with a designated Level 3 (Reconsider Travel) or Level 4 (Do Not Travel), but should be aware that such requests require additional time for review and that each application is considered on its own merits.

 If you have any questions, please contact the Center for Global Programs and Studies at 336-758-5938.